 Mosques, schools, and community organisations operate under social and legal pressures that shape how Islam is presented.
 Leaders and scholars often frame Islam in ways that are safe, understandable, and publicly acceptable.
 Over time, this shapes how Islam sounds in everyday life.

-Gradually, some aspects of Islam are emphasised repeatedly, while others are mentioned less or only in theory.
+Some aspects of Islam are emphasised repeatedly, while others are mentioned rarely or only in theory.
 Questions about authority, law, or Islam’s role in shaping society begin to feel distant or irrelevant.
 Islam is no longer imagined as something that could shape society; it becomes something that survives within it.

 The Muslim World as Background